Semaglutide Before and After: Real Patient Results and Timeline

 Semaglutide Results: Month-by-Month Timeline

-Understanding the typical timeline helps set realistic expectations.
+Understanding the typical results timeline helps set realistic expectations.
 Here's what most patients experience during their semaglutide journey:

 1Month 1: The Beginning (Weeks 1-4)